 No one wants to be redundant in conversation, but everyone wants a redundant network.
 Redundancy allows your system to keep operating smoothly even if something goes wrong.
 By creating additional instances – through active-active or active-passive networking mechanisms – you can make your network more solid and less prone to being knocked offline due to failure.
-Redundancy of HLR, case: two HLRs, both are active, every HLR uses half capacity for own data and a half for backup of data of second HLR.
+Redundancy of HLR, case: two HLRs, both are active.
+Every HLR uses half capacity for its own data and a half for backup of the second HLR.

-In a nutshell, an active-active solution is one that runs two different instances simultaneously that are identical.
-It’s called active-active, as you can imagine because both parts of the network involved are engaged.
-Active-passive solutions, on the other hand, involve one piece of the network that’s running while another one waits to jump in if there is a problem (similar to second-string players on a sports team, with the advantage that the backup components are just as strong as the active ones).
+In a nutshell, an active-active solution runs two different instances simultaneously that are identical.
+It’s called active-active, as you can imagine, because both parts of the network involved are engaged.
+Active-passive solutions, on the other hand, involve one piece of the network that’s running.
+At the same time, another one waits to jump in if there is a problem (similar to second-string players on a sports team, with the advantage that the backup components are just as strong as the active ones).

 Redundancy technology essentially enables greater reliability of the network.
 You may be familiar with the concept of “high-availability.”
-A highly available network is one that is accessible at almost every moment.
-By their nature, failures are unexpected, so building the possibility for failures into your network – protections that account for their possibility – can give your network and site high-availability.
+A highly available network is accessible at almost every moment.
+By their nature, failures are unexpected, so building the possibility for failures into your network – protections that account for their possibility – can give your network and site high availability.

-Uptime of the site, then, is directly related to the network’s redundancies.
+The uptime of the site, then, is directly related to the network’s redundancies.
 Typically hosting companies will guarantee 99.9% or higher uptime.
-The reason a quality hosting service can make this promise is that it is completely confident the redundancies are in place to keep its customers running almost all of the time.
+A quality hosting service can make this promise because it is completely confident the redundancies are in place to keep its customers running almost all of the time.
 In our case, though, we guarantee 100% uptime because we consider any moment of downtime unacceptable.

-Finally, we will take a look at several preliminary steps you can take when considering networking redundancy, from Robert J. Shimonski of WindowsNetworking.com.
-His concepts are common to all networking environments, i.e. applicable to those using both Windows and Linux servers.
+Finally, we will look at several preliminary steps you can take when considering networking redundancy from Robert J. Shimonski of WindowsNetworking.com.
+His concepts are common to all networking environments, i.e., applicable to those using both Windows and Linux servers.